SimonFolkerts/Summative-3-Full-Example/README.md

 For those operations that we will add protection too, at this point DELETE and POST a post, we will need to add an option to the request: `credentials: "include"`.

 Router links have also been added to the navigation for the login and sign up pages.

+On the back end, a new file is added called auth middleware.
+This file contains the logic for checking a token and authorising a request.
+It can be attached to routes to serve as a route protection middleware.
+Every request that arrives at a route that has this middleware attached to it, will pass through the middleware first.
+The middleware will then check the token, and if it is a valid match it will pass the request on to the endpoint using `next()`.
+If it isn't a match, it will intercept the request and immediately respond back with an 'unauthorized' message of some sort, ending the transaction.

+This middleware is imported into the relevant routes and attached as an argument to the endpoint methods for the relevant routes